 If your goal is to have a general overview of your customers’ buying habits or identify something more specific, such as how much they might be willing to pay for a new product or service, market research can be the key to discovering a wealth of insights on how your audience feels and thinks about your brand.
 In turn, this can help you make informed, low-risk decisions on things like product features, pricing, marketing, and sales.

 The first step, however, is figuring out which types of market research you should use.
-Here are 10 types of market research methods for you can consider.
+Here are 10 types of market research methods for you to consider.

 1. Market Segmentation Research